MaxFlower/balance-report/README.md

 ### Code formatting with Prettier
 ```
-// from root
+// from client or server folder
-npm run test
+npm run format
 ```

 ### Error handlers
-Processing of various cases is performed on the server and client side In case of an error, a corresponding message will be displayed on the screen
+Processing of various cases is performed on the server and client-side In case of an error, a corresponding message will be displayed on the screen
 ![error-message](./assets/error-message.png)

 ### Shared lib
-Shared lib can be released as a separate packages and reused in multiple places.
+Shared lib can be released as separate packages and reused in multiple places.
 I use the following item in `tsconfig.json` to share the lib among server and client apps:
 ```
 {